 “it is Tania’s pure, heartfelt vocals that remain with you, delivering raw, unrelenting emotions that are not only delivered against an amazing musical backdrop, but consume you fully as you ride shotgun on this four-minute journey with her” – Great Dark Wonder (“The Drought”)

-For interviews, photos, bookings or more information, contact: email@example.com
+For bookings and more info contact: email@example.com

 Photo credit: Tracy Walker Photography